This spot has been added by

 As always with turtles, you should respect the elementary rules of observation: don’t chase after them, don’t hold on to their shells, don’t touch them, and leave them enough room when they come up to the surface to breathe.

-Anse Dufour and Anse Noire are within a distance of a few hundred meters from each other, only separated by a rocky point.
-Combine the exploration of the two spots, walking for less than 10 minutes on the path connecting the two beaches.
+Anse Dufour and Anse Noire are within a distance of a few hundred yards from each other, only separated by a rocky point.
+Combine exploration of the two spots by walking for less than 10 minutes on the path that connects the two beaches.

-From the eastern tip of Anse Dufour beach, visitors in good physical shape can swim to Anse Noire, following the rocky point for about 400 to 500 meters).
+From the eastern tip of Anse Dufour beach, visitors in good physical shape can swim to Anse Noire, following the rocky point for about 400 to 500 yards.

 Restaurants and accommodation nearby